 Sometimes, you have to look at the contracts between both parties to determine whether or not you can sue the load owner for their contractual responsibility or, in your investigations, determine if the load owner contributed to the accident in a sense that they were negligent in their conduct in the dangerous load that contributed to or caused the accident.

 If The Driver Of The Commercial Vehicle Is An Independent Contractor, How Does It Impact The Claim?

 It does make some difference.
 If the individual is an independent contractor, then you do not have the insurance coverage that the employer often gets to protect their fleets.
 To put it another way, the independent contractor usually has a lot less insurance available to them than the bigger trucking companies have.
 In most cases, the independent contractor’s level of insurance is much less than the level of insurance of an employer or big trucking companies who are in big business.

 In most cases, we end up pursuing the driver and the driver’s employer.
-We really do not have all of the facts and the documentation as it pertains to their relationship.
-So we do not really know who the best party to pursue is, and legally, we can pursue both.
-We usually go ahead and file the claim and the suit against both parties out of an abundance of precaution even though the targeted party is probably the employer and the employer’s insurance.
+If we really do not have all of the facts and the documentation as it pertains to their relationship, we do not really know who the best party to pursue is.
+Legally, we can pursue both.
+We usually go ahead and file the claim and the suit against both parties out of an abundance of caution even though the targeted party is probably the employer and the employer’s insurance.

 How Do Commercial Vehicle Accidents Differ From Passenger Vehicle Accidents?